liliane0128/Inception_of_things/README.md

 curl http://localhost:8888/          # {"status":"ok","message":"v1"}
 ```

-To demonstrate the GitOps rollout (from the host, outside the VM, inside a
+To demonstrate the GitOps rollout, from the host, outside the VM,
-clone of **lilwang_iot** — not this repo):
+inside a clone of `lilwang_iot`, not this repo:

 ```bash
 sed -i 's/wil42\/playground:v1/wil42\/playground:v2/' manifests/deployment.yaml